Harmxn02/msai-coursework/Wiskunde voor Machine Learning/Final Project/README.md

 # Final Project

-You can find the GitHub repository associated with the final project for the course **IB3702: Wiskunde voor Machine Learning** here:
+You can find the GitHub-repository associated with the final project for the course **IB3702: Wiskunde voor Machine Learning** here:

 <https://github.com/Harmxn02/M4ML-Project>